ltOgt/GID/README.md

 ### Compression

-By extracting the `goal/aim/type` of an idea into a symbol, you can remove all words needed to express it otherwise.
+By extracting some part of an idea into a `symbol`, you can `remove` all words that would otherwise be needed to specify that part.

 Take for example the note
 ```